zano-shit-coin/zano/README.md

 ## They still can not save password properly

 **They still can not save password properly for users!**
-Come on, it is July 17, 2019, and this is not the first day of their project, they have been developing this project for over six months.
+Come on, it was July 17, 2019, and this is not the first day of their project, they have been developing this project for over six months.
-Six month passed, they even does not have the ability to save the password well for user.
+Six month passed, they even do not have the ability to save the password well for user.
 How could they claim their blockchain is Secure!